NICMx/Jool/docs/en/intro-xlat.md

 The server responds.
 The BR applies the appropriate transformation to each address.

 You might be wondering: Since all CEs technically own address <span style="background-color:#ffe680">192.0.2.1</span>, how does the BR know that the intended CE is <span style="background-color:#f95;padding:0 0.2em">2</span>, and not one of the others?
 Because, by configuration, the BR knows that port 40000 belongs to slice <span style="background-color:#f95;padding:0 0.2em">2</span>.

 ![Packet Flow: 64:ff9b:1::203.0.113.56:80--2001:db8:4464:2:::40000 becomes 203.0.113.56:80--182.168.0.4:12345](../images/intro/mapt/flow-5.svg)

+The packet is then routed to the CE that owns the prefix it's <span style="background-color:#e9afdd">destined</span> <span style="background-color:#f95">to</span>.
 Things end by continuing to happen in reverse.

 Of course, while MAP-T is a technique primarily preoccupied with transferring IPv4 traffic through an IPv6 backbone, there's nothing stopping you from also assigning IPv6 addresses to your customers, and have that traffic routed normally.

-As you might have noticed, MAP-T is most similar to 464XLAT.
-You can think of the _BR_ as a "stateless" Stateful NAT64, since all the mappings are preallocated instead of dynamic.
-While 464XLAT relies on stateless translators in the customer edge, and a stateful translator as the IPv4 Internet door, MAP-T uses stateless translators exclusively, while also having stateful NATs in the customer edge.
-In 464XLAT, the PLAT creates mappings on demand, while MAP-T has those allocations predefined (“pre-sliced”) by configuration.
+(Through the R6 router.)

+So what did we accomplish with this pseudoconvoluted address manhandling?
+Well, we've assembled a 464XLAT in which the PLAT is stateless, and which can therefore be replicated for redundancy.
+Also, it's interestig to note that, because the slices are preallocated, one malicious customer cannot exhaust all our public transport address; they would only exhaust their own.

+Here; have a comparison table:

 | 464XLAT | MAP-T |
 |---------|-------|